 Grant Application: We collaborate with investigators to develop a study design and to write grant application sections for statistical analyses (including power and sample size calculations).
 We will also perform limited preliminary data analyses to strengthen a specific grant application.
 All grant application support is free.
 However, it is expected that appropriate biostatistics support costs will be built into the grant budget (see below).

-Walk-in Clinic: A free walk-in clinic providing 30 minute sessions will be offered Tuesdays from 1 – 4 pm, Aug.
-7 to Dec.
-18, in room FB3C.3 and Fridays from 10 am – Noon, Aug.
-3 to Dec.
-28, in room FB3C.2.
+Walk-in Clinic: A free walk-in clinic providing 30 minute sessions will be offered Tuesdays from 1 – 3 pm, Sep.
+11 to Dec.
+18, in room FB3C.3 and Thursdays from 1 – 3 pm, Sep.
+13 to Dec.
+20, in room FB6C.2.
 Investigators are encouraged to drop-in with statistical questions concerning their study, e.g. to discuss study design possibilities, framing of scientific questions in a statistically testable manner, choice of statistical models / analysis techniques, and sample size considerations.
 If more time is needed, such as for data analysis or extensive grant preparation and sample size calculations, investigators are encouraged to submit an official request (see below).

 While The Research Institute subsidizes some of BRANCH’s costs, to help defray these costs several avenues to support our group are available: